Best Camping Blankets of 2026

 • Carry bag isn't the most functional

-• Cape-clip is tricky to use at first
+• Cape Clip is tricky to use at first

-More: Rumpl Original Puffy Camping Blanket Full Review
+More: Rumpl Original Puffy Full Review

 The CleverHiker Editor's Pick Badge Logo with a blanket picture in the middle